ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 # Conclusion

-This is the end of this introduction to GraphQL.
-I tried to address the most important features through code examples to give a more concrete overview of how GraphQL works.
+This introduction to GraphQL has reached the end.
+I have tried to address the most important features through code examples to give a more concrete overview of how GraphQL works.

 To sum up, GraphQL optimizes requests between the client and the server by requiring exactly the fields that we need, **which allows us to reduce the size of the network frame, ideal in a mobile environment for example**.
 Another important point is the **aggregation of multiple datasources**, which is useful in an architecture with a multitude of microservices.
 Also, thanks to its introspection system, the client can **easily discover the API and understand its modus operandi with the auto-generating documentation**.